mjucker/MiMA/docs/Parameters.md

   precip_lat            |    0           |  If so, only use poleward of this latitude [deg]
   precip_albedo_mode     |   ’full’      |  If so, use ’full’ (total), ’lscale’ (large scale), or ’conv’ (convective) precipitation for albedo calculation

-Table \[RRTM\_default\] gives the default values for all needed RRTM input parameters, with the parameter names as given by the original source code.
+The next table gives the default values for all needed RRTM input parameters, with the parameter names as given by the original source code.
+These are not part of any namelist, but we report them here for completeness.
 We refer the reader to RRTM documentation and source code to learn the exact meanings of each input parameter.
 The parameter type is defined as follows: ‘fixed’ means the value is hard coded and cannot be changed without recompiling; ‘fixed input’ means that the variable